Golgo 13: The Professional: Plot

-Professional contract killer Duke Togo—codenamed "Golgo 13"—is hired to assassinate Robert Dawson, the son of oil baron Leonard Dawson and the heir of Dawson Enterprises, and succeeds.
-Later, after accomplishing a hit on a powerful crime boss in Sicily named Dr. Z, Golgo is suddenly attacked by the U.S. Military and CIA.
-His local contact, a clockmaker, is also murdered by a genetically enhanced supersoldier named Snake.
-Aided by the Pentagon, the FBI, and the CIA, Dawson has become determined to kill Golgo and avenge his son's death.
+Professional contract killer Golgo 13 is hired to assassinate Robert Dawson, the son of oil baron Leonard Dawson and the heir of Dawson Enterprises.
+He succeeds in doing so.
+Some time later, Golgo is hired to kill Dr. Z, a shadowy crime boss who rules over the Sicilian mafia.
+After infiltrating Dr. Z's organization and sleeping with his daughter, Cindy, Golgo survives an ambush from the Dr. Z's henchmen.
+He calls Cindy to tell her he figured out that she is actually Dr. Z, then later kills her while she is at a beach.
+Golgo then escapes ambushes by US Special Forces Lieutenant Bob Bragan and three agents from the CIA.
+Golgo's local contact, a clockmaker, is murdered by a genetically enhanced supersoldier named Snake.
+Aided by the Pentagon, the FBI, and the CIA, Leonard Dawson has become determined to kill Golgo and avenge his son's death.

-A military force, led by Lieutenant Bob Bragan, attempts to ambush Golgo while he is in the middle of an assignment from a wealthy Holocaust survivor in San Francisco, California to assassinate an ex-Nazi official.
-The plan fails, and Bragan's entire force is wiped out.
-However, a dying Bragan manages to wound Golgo.
-Meanwhile, Rita, the mechanic that supplied Golgo with his getaway car, is murdered by Snake.

-Having been consumed by revenge, Dawson begins to allow the rest of his family to be harmed.
-To secure Snake's cooperation, he allows him to rape Robert's widow, Laura.
-Dawson also sends his granddaughter, Emily, and butler, Albert, to an airport to murder Golgo with a firearm concealed in a doll.
-The shot misses, and Albert reaches for his handgun.
-Golgo shoots Albert in the chest, a crowd gathers, and Golgo walks away nonchalantly.
+Golgo's next job comes from a wealthy Holocaust survivor in San Francisco, California, who wants an ex-Nazi official dead.
+With the aid of a local mechanic named Rita, Golgo manages to kill his target, but is attacked during his getaway by Bragan and his forces.
+Golgo kills them all, but before Bragan dies, he manages to wound Golgo.
+Meanwhile, Snake finds and murders Rita.
+Golgo later meets up with Pablo, his informant in the Amazon, to find out who set up the hit on him before leaving for Miami to rest and recuperate.

-Dawson, in a meeting with the FBI, the CIA and the Pentagon, demands the release of Gold and Silver, two notorious murderers who were part of a covert government operation to test the survival rate of mercenaries in the jungles of South America.
-When the group refuses his request because Gold and Silver are on death row, Dawson threatens to halt all operations that his company controls, which include oil refineries and banks.
-The group acquiesces to his demands in fear that the economy of the country will collapse.
-When Laura demands to know why Dawson has refused to seek vengeance on whoever ordered the hit on Robert, he refuses to answer.
+Dawson, now consumed by a desire for revenge, allows Snake to rape Robert's widow, Laura, as a means of securing the killer's cooperation.
+Dawson also sends his granddaughter Emily and his butler Albert to an airport to murder Golgo.
+In a meeting with agents from the U.S. intelligence agencies, Dawson demands the release of Gold and Silver, two notorious murderers sitting on Death Row who were part of a covert government operation to test the survival rate of mercenaries.
+When the group refuses his request, Dawson threatens to halt all operations that his company controls, which include oil refineries and banks.
+The group relents out of fear that the U.S. economy would collapse.
+When Laura demands to know why Dawson refuses to seek vengeance on whoever ordered the hit on Robert, he refuses to answer.
+Despondent, Laura decides to leave Dawson, as well as Emily.